UAW LOCAL 4811 BYLAWS

 Section 1.
 The Local Union Executive Board shall consist of the elected Local Union Executive Officers as well as two (2) Members-At-Large, called the Academic Student Employee Statewide Chair and the Postdoctoral Scholar and Academic Researcher Statewide Chair.

 Section 2.
-The Executive Board Members-At-Large shall be elected for three year terms.
-One member in good standing from the Academic Student Employee Unit shall be elected to the office of Academic Student Employee Statewide Chair by a simple majority vote of the Academic Student Employee Unit members in good standing.
-One member in good standing from either the Postdoctoral Scholar Unit or the Academic Researcher Unit shall be elected to the office of Postdoctoral Scholar and Academic Researcher Statewide Chair by a simple majority vote of the Postdoctoral Scholar Unit members in good standing and Academic Researcher Unit members in good standing.
+The Executive Board Members-At-Large shall be elected for three-year (3-year) terms.
+One (1) member in good standing from the Academic Student Employee Unit shall be elected to the office of Academic Student Employee Statewide Chair by a simple majority vote as defined in accordance with the Constitution of the International Union, UAW of the Academic Student Employee Unit members in good standing.
+One (1) member in good standing from either the Postdoctoral Scholar Unit or the Academic Researcher Unit shall be elected to the office of Postdoctoral Scholar and Academic Researcher Statewide Chair by a simple majority vote as defined in accordance with the Constitution of the International Union, UAW of the Postdoctoral Scholar Unit members in good standing and Academic Researcher Unit members in good standing.

 Section 3.
-The Executive Board shall hold regular monthly meetings.
+The Executive Board shall hold regular meetings each calendar month.
 Additional meetings shall be held upon request of three (3) or more members of the Executive Board.
-Except in emergency situations seven (7) calendar days notice of the meeting shall be posted on the Local Union website.
+Except in emergency situations, seven (7) calendar days notice of the meeting shall be posted on the Local Union website.

 Section 4.
 A simple majority of the Local Union Executive Board shall constitute a quorum.